gainwell-ohio/spbm/docs/CNS/opioid_addiction.md

 Prescribing for buprenorphine products must follow the requirements of Ohio Administrative Code rule 4731-33-03 *Office based treatment for opioid addiction*.

+### Buprenorphine

-## Buprenorphine Safety Edits And Drug Utilization Review Criteria
+Buprenorphine Safety Edits and Drug Utilization Review Criteria

 In favor of eliminating prior authorization for all forms of oral short acting buprenorphine- containing products, ODM and the Managed Care Plans will implement safety edits and a retrospective drug utilization review process for all brand and generic forms of oral short acting buprenorphine-containing products.
 Safety edits are in place for dosages over 24mg of buprenorphine equivalents/day.